 - Cut the third person out completely.
 Don’t contact, meet, or even text them.

-- Accept that the affair happened, acknowledge the reasons behind it, understand the emotions you have felt and made your partner go through.
+- Accept that the affair happened, acknowledge the reasons behind it, and understand the emotions you have felt and made your partner go through.
 And finally, try to move on.

 - Shed the blame game, taunting, teasing, and any sort of low-handed insults that you might want to throw at each other.
 Do it before you start trying to mend the relationship and, once done, never mention it again.

 - Focus on strengthening your relationship.
 Engage in activities, collaborative tasks, massages – anything that will help rebuild the lost trust.

 - Address the jealousy if there was a third person involved.
 You might want to blame the shortcomings you may have, but remember it was never your fault.

 - Forgive them and yourself for letting it happen.
 Focus on improving yourselves and your relationship from here on.